solliancenet/tech-immersion-data-ai/ai-exp2/README.md

     "Url": "https://tech-immersion-functions.azurewebsites.net"
     ```

-32. Back in the Azure portal, select **Function app settings** on the Overview blade.
+32. In the Azure portal, navigate to your **ti-function-day2-XXXXX** Function App (where XXXXX is the unique identifier assigned to you for this workshop).
+In the Overview blade, select **Classic Function App Management**, and then select **Function app settings** under `Configured features`.

     ![Function app settings link.](media/function-app-settings.png "Function app settings")